 Jesus was God among us in the flesh (John 1:1-6) reconciling the world to Himself through his own sacrifice.
 (2 Corinthians 5:19).
 He has called us to take the message of reconciliation to the world as His ambassadors.
 (2 Corinthians 5: 20).

-Jesus was sent to preach the kingdom of God (Luke 4:43), and we are given the same purpose.
+Jesus came to preach the kingdom of God (Luke 4:43), and we are given the same purpose.
 The cross that we take up is denial and sacrifice of our ambitions and desires to serve the purpose of God

 The early church included people who spent as many as three years walking with Jesus in the flesh.
 The early church lived out the purpose of God.
 After Paul was beaten and left for dead in Lystra, the Christians returned there to strengthen the remaining believers in that community and to exhort them to continue in the faith saying: